iclc/iclc2025-catalogue/data/performance/157_gate-dance.md

 # $PROGRAM_NOTE

-In this performance, rhythmic patterns are produced by live coding binary sig- nals using an embedded computer.
-The computer has a small screen and key- board connection but very limited processing power.
+In this performance, rhythmic patterns are produced by live coding binary signals using an embedded computer.
+The computer has a small screen and keyboard connection but very limited processing power.
 Sounds are improvised as bit-wise operations between bit sequences.
 There is no difference between sound or pattern.
 Life is reduced to an oscillation between two states.